 Top 5 Takeaways From The Big Bing Ads Session @SMX East

 Bing Ads beats Google AdWords?
 Well, yes, when it comes to partner segmentation.
-Columnist Rebekah Schelfout shows you all the ways Bing Ads is improving.
+Columnist and speaker Rebekah Schelfout shows you all the ways Bing Ads is improving.

 If you weren’t able to make it to SMX East to hear me and my fellow panelists present about Bing there’s no need to feel sad.
 I’ve summarised a few of the top things you would have picked up from our session below!

 - Jake Hoopes, Director of Product Development, Showroom Logic

 - Rebekah Schelfhout, Group Head – Search, Periscopix (That’s me!)